joshblack07/UR-Cyber-Security-Red_vs_Blue/README.md

   - I used the logs to extract hard data and visualizations for the report.
   - Then, I interpreted log data to suggest mitigation measures for each exploit.

-[Here](https://docs.google.com/presentation/d/1XtU9RuZ9AscCjzbvKeTO2nQrNnP6-FL9LeRwd4JRhbg/edit?usp=sharing "Capstone_PowerPoint") is a PowerPoint Presentation of the Capstone.
+Here is the [PowerPoint Presentation](https://docs.google.com/presentation/d/1XtU9RuZ9AscCjzbvKeTO2nQrNnP6-FL9LeRwd4JRhbg/edit?usp=sharing "Capstone_PowerPoint") of the Capstone.

 # Network Topology